Greensboro, NC

 Once the ROE is signed, the respective utility companies will mark yards with spray paint or flags to indicate the location of utilities.
 Shortly after that, the City's contractor arrives to start the test, which will confirm both the customer's and City's water pipe material.

 The excavation begins with a small hole dug about five feet from a customer's water meter on their property.
 Another hole will be dug in the City’s right-of-way.
+This test is the least-invasive method for identifying pipe material.
 Contractors will restore the dig site to its previous condition as much as possible (example below).

 Vacuum Excavation Explained Video

-Who was asked to participate?
-The selection of water service lines for vacuum excavation or physical verification is random.
+Predictive Model Explained The selection of water service lines for vacuum excavation or physical verification is random.
 In other words, all unknown service lines within the system should have an equal chance of selection for verification.
-The subset of service lines selected represent all of the unknowns within the distribution system.
+The subset of service lines selected meets the North Carolina Department of Environmental Quality (NCDEQ) requirement for using statistical methods and predictive modeling to develop service line inventory.

 The subset of service lines selected were based on the following: